CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter11/README.md

 `OGLE-LMC-CEP-0832_b.txt` - isolated light curve of the first-overtone mode

-### Figure 11.7 - Adiabatic Non-Radial Pulsations in the standard solar model
+### Figure 11.7 - Adiabatic non-radial pulsations in the standard solar model

 Combines analytic calculations in the notebook with a solar model from author Marc Pinsonneault: